exposit/dw-srd/pages/dw/dw_advanced_delving.md

 Dungeon World about hunting down evil monsters and destroying them, you might rewrite some of the questions, maybe adding this:

-### Example Monster

-The monster is Evil through and through.
-Choose one to reflect why it’s
+#### The monster is Evil through and through.
+Choose one to reflect why it’s evil:
-evil:

   * It’s an intrusion of the Old Ones Beyond the Walls: Planar, +5 damage
   * It’s a product of the Old Wizards of the Red Tower: Construct, +5 HP